Arnold208/mxchip-az1366-extension/README.md

 - [Subscribe to the IoT Tuesday Show on YouTube by Samuel Adranyi](https://www.youtube.com/@sadranyi)
 - [IoT Tuesday Show Series on the MXChip](https://www.youtube.com/watch?v=XN3sm4AvYFg)

+## 🛠 Contributing

+We welcome contributions from the community!
+To contribute:

+1. Fork the repository on GitHub.
+2. Create a new branch from `main`.
+3. Make your changes and commit them with clear messages.
+4. Push your changes to your forked repository.
+5. Create a Pull Request (PR) to the `main` branch of the original repository.

+Please ensure your code adheres to our coding standards and includes tests where applicable.

+## 🐛 Issue Tracking

+Found a bug or have a feature request?
+Please open an issue on our [GitHub Issues](https://github.com/Arnold208/mxchip-az1366-extension/issues) page.

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Arnold208/mxchip-az1366-extension/blob/main/LICENSE) file for details.

 **Enjoy!** 🎉